mrdavtan/ArXiv_Explorer/README.md

 ## Introduction

-The ArXiv RAG FAISS Search Utility is an innovative tool designed to harness the power of vector similarity search for exploring the extensive collection of research papers on ArXiv.
+The ArXiv RAG FAISS Search Utility is a tool that uses vector similarity search for exploring the extensive collection of research papers on ArXiv.
 Inspired by the groundbreaking approach outlined in tutorials by vbookshelf, this utility facilitates natural language queries, enabling users to sift through approximately 2.4 million papers with unparalleled ease and efficiency.
 Our project stands on the shoulders of giants, integrating cutting-edge technologies like FAISS (Facebook AI Similarity Search) and Sentence Transformers to revolutionize how research is conducted and accessed.

 ## Features